 Treatment options for heart failure are not ideal, and there is no good long-term solution.
 Even with the best care, heart failure can often be fatal.
 Of course, regenerating the heart tissue itself would be an ideal option.
 Although far-fetched, this may one day be possible if the results of the current study are confirmed.

 Published this week in the Journal of the American Heart Association, the study investigates the use of muscle stem cells in repairing damaged hearts.
-The Japanese team had previously shown the technique’s potential benefits in a rat model, so now was the time to move into humans.
+The Japanese team had

 In total, the team chose 27 patients with heart failure who had limited exercise capacity and were not responding to other treatments.
 Fifteen had ischemic cardiomyopathy, and 12 had dilated cardiomyopathy.